adheep04/lenet5-pure-pytorch/README.md

 also on https://paperswithcode.com/paper/gradient-based-learning-applied-to-document
 ## features

-### built from scratch using only PyTorch's tensor operations:
+### built from scratch using only PyTorch's tensor operations including...
 - custom convolution layer implementation
 - custom average pooling layer
 - custom loss function
 - custom optimizer

-### follows the original 1998 paper's specifications exactly:
+### follows the original 1998 paper's specifications exactly including...
 - network architecture (conv5x5 -> avgpool -> conv5x5 -> avgpool -> fc -> rbf -> pred)
 - hyperparameter values like A and S in the paper's tanh "squash" function (though they didn't reveal all of the exact values used)
 - weight initialization method